 If a dispatcher originates a VGCS call, he is allowed to talk immediately when the VGCS call is established.
 If a dispatcher joins or re-joins an ongoing VGCS call, he is allowed to talk to the ongoing VGCS call at any time without need to indicate this by any kind of signalling.
 If there is a talking service subscriber using the uplink of the group call channel, he will not be able to hear the dispatcher's voice.

-If a dispatcher wishes to talk to the talking service subscriber and all members of the ongoing group call, he shall indicate his wish by means of an operator-defined operation (via DTMF).
-If the dispatcher has finished speaking, he shall indicate this by means of another operator defined operation (via DTMF).
-These operations will trigger the network to command the talking service subscriber’s MS to mute or unmute the downlink of voice group call channel.
+If a dispatcher wishes to talk to the talking service subscriber and all members of the ongoing group call, he shall indicate his wish by means of an operator-defined operation.
+If the dispatcher has finished speaking, he shall indicate this by means of another operator-defined operation.
+These operations (via DTMF or the signalling option specified in ETSI TS 103 389 [19]) will trigger the network to command the talking service subscriber’s MS to mute or unmute the downlink of voice group call channel.

 When the network has detected a valid unmute request from a dispatcher it may optionally indicate the recognition of this request by playing a “grant tone” to be received by the requesting dispatcher only.
 The grant tone will be sent in-band.
 The attributes of the grant tone (e.g. frequency and duration) are network operator specific.

 A dispatcher can be a mobile subscriber or a fixed line subscriber.
-The dispatcher uses out-of-band DTMF messages if it is a mobile dispatcherDTMF tones, if it is a fixed line dispatcher.
+The dispatcher uses out-of-band DTMF messages if it is a mobile dispatcher.
+The dispatcher uses DTMF tones or the signalling option specified in ETSI TS 103 389 [19], if it is a fixed line dispatcher.
 In case of a mobile dispatcher, the out-of-band messages START_DTMF(X) and STOP_DTMF are sent via the radio interface towards the network.
 If the out-of-band DTMF messages are sent by a mobile dispatcher who is not controlled by the anchor MSC, the DTMF messages will be converted by the controlling MSC (e.g. visited MSC) into DTMF tones and these DTMF tones will be sent through the network to the anchor MSC.
 If a fixed line dispatcher initiates DTMF tones, the DTMF tones will be sent through the network to the anchor MSC.

 NOTE: The transport of DTMF tones within the network is detailed in figures 7b, 7c and 7d.

 Both for mobile and fixed line dispatchers the anchor MSC is responsible for the detection and collection of the out-of-band or inband DTMF signals.
-After the evaluation of the DTMF signals, the anchor MSC shall trigger the appropriate action (i.e. send/not send the SET_PARAMETER message according to previous paragraphs, playing of the optional grant tone).
+After the evaluation of the received information, the anchor MSC shall trigger the appropriate action (i.e. send/not send the SET_PARAMETER message according to previous paragraphs, playing of the optional grant tone).

 The DTMF sequences used for signalling are implementation specific.
 These two DTMF sequences shall not be the same.